-Whether you are looking for ways to save on your monthly spending or you keep blowing your budget each month, but you just cannot seem to figure out why, it is important to become more aware of your small expenses and how you are spending money in little ways that you may not realize.
-This money can add up quickly.
-Recently, I looked up to a spending report, and I was shocked at how much I had spent in my two problem categories — eating out and books.
+Whether you are looking for ways to save on your monthly spending or you keep blowing your budget each month perhaps you need to investigate where you are overspending.
+It is important to become more aware of your small expenses and how you may be spending more money than you realize.
+These small purchases can add up quickly.

-The one that is talked about most often is coffee.
-However, it could be the soda you buy at the convenience store each morning, or the money that you spend on buying a new book every few days for your ereader.
-It could be the in-app purchases for a game that you are addicted to, or the amount you spend on eating out each day.
-These are things you may not include in your budget, because the amounts do not appear significant.
+These are expenses you may not include in your budget because the amounts do not appear significant.
 It could also be something that you do not include in your budget because you do not want to spend money on it anymore, like eating out.
-You may be telling yourself that you are going to stop, going grocery shopping and then still eating out and wasting even more money.
+You may be telling yourself that you are going to stop, going grocery shopping, and then still eating out and wasting even more money.

 It is important to find out how much you are really spending on these specific small expense categories.
 This can be done in a few ways.

 One is to write down all of your spending based on a specific category for an entire week or month.
 Physically writing it down or recording it on your phone will make you more aware of what you are spending and why.